drscream/nic-cz-dns-crawler/README.md

 GeoIP DB paths, DNS resolver IP(s), and timeouts are read from `config.yml` in the working directory, if present.

-The default values are listen in (`config.yml`)[https://gitlab.nic.cz/adam/dns-crawler/-/blob/master/config.yml] with explanatory comments.
+The default values are listed in [`config.yml`](https://gitlab.nic.cz/adam/dns-crawler/-/blob/master/config.yml) with explanatory comments.

 If you're using the multi-threaded crawler (`dns-crawler-controller` & `dns-crawler-workers`), the config is loaded by the controlled and shared with the workers via Redis.